YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 This is the very point I disagree with the firm and despite.
 It is also the fundamental cause of my grievances in my final days in the company.

-As a junior team lead in the firm I was buried with all sorts of ruthless bureaucratic formalism work.
+As a junior team lead in the firm, I was buried with all sorts of ruthless bureaucratic formalism work.
-A variety of weird spreadsheets to be filled; at least two days of paperwork before each deployment, with eight approvals to chase; there's always someone from some part of the company you never heard up jumping up out of no where to chase you for paperwork.
+A variety of weird spreadsheets to be filled; at least two days of paperwork before each deployment, with eight approvals to chase; there's always someone from some part of the company you never heard up jumping up out of nowhere to chase you for paperwork.
 Every Wednesday, you receive a scorecard on paperwork completion cc'd to all big cheeses, and risk of being in their 'naughty list'.
 I lost sleep on dump things as such.
-In retrospect, it was a quite a feat that I could handle so these bureaucracy while ensuring the projects' delivery.
+In retrospect, it was quite a feat that I could handle so these bureaucracies while ensuring the projects' delivery.

 Some would say that this is a common problem for big firms.
 If you can't adapt to it, change it, which point I agree with in principle.
 Well, I got three stories to tell, please hear me out.